In Kenya election re-run, polling incomplete and next steps uncertain

 “People from this region are feeling isolated from the rest of the country,” said Eric Chitayi, a security guard in Kisumu.
 “We are feeling disconnected.”

-The electoral saga is polarizing the nation and slowing growth in what has been one of Africa’s most vibrant economies, as well as a regional trade hub and a powerful security ally for Western nations.

-A decade ago, 1,200 Kenyans were killed in violence after a disputed poll.
-Anger at police is flaring in areas with strong opposition support in western counties, Nairobi slums and the coastal city of Mombasa.

-“We fear this government and these police,” said pastor Fred Olando from Kisumu, describing how water cannon trucks and anti-riot police had been patrolling day and night in his neighborhood.
+Pastor Fred Olando from Kisumu, describing how water cannon trucks and anti-riot police had been patrolling day and night in his neighborhood: “We fear this government and these police.”

 Violence has killed at least five people since Thursday’s vote.
 People died from gunshot wounds and beatings by police, according to hospital staff.